ocaml-multicore/ocaml-effects-tutorial/README.md

 Unlike [Eff](http://www.eff-lang.org/),
 [Koka](https://github.com/koka-lang/koka),
-[Links](https://github.com/links-lang/links), and other languages that support effect handlers, effects in Multicore OCaml are unchecked.
+[Links](https://github.com/links-lang/links), and other languages that support effect handlers, effects in Multicore OCaml are unchecked currently.
 A program that does not handle a performed effect fails with a runtime error.

 Let's fire up the OCaml top-level: